 The aerial system conducts pre-intelligence procedures that enable the operator to detect the target.
 Target destruction is confirmed upon visual confirmation from the operator.

 ST-35 Silent Thunder can be armed with different types of warheads such as high explosive, thermobaric, cumulative, and incendiary.
 It can also carry high-explosive anti-tank (HEAT), fuel-air explosive (FAE), and high-explosive fragmentation (HEF) warheads weighing up to 3.5kg each.

 Athlon Avia also intends to develop a shaped charge warhead to avoid collateral damage during high-risk missions.

-The ST-35 Silent Thunder loitering weapon will have a cruise speed of 120km/h.
-It will have an operational range of approximately 40km.
+The ST-35 Silent Thunder loitering weapon has a cruise speed ranging between 120km/h and 140km/h.
+It has an operational range of 30km.